A beekeeper defends the production of honey in Ireland and responds to claims made in a previous Newsbeat report.

 Not all dark honey is bad honey.

-Mr Aherne also claims that the programme inferred that there was no organisational structure for beekeeping in Ireland.
-He refutes these claims saying that there are twenty nine local beekeeping associations operating throughout the twenty six counties and they operate closely with associations in Northern Ireland and throughout the UK.
+John Aherne also claims that the programme inferred that there was no organisational structure for beekeeping in Ireland.
+He refutes these claims saying that there are twenty nine local beekeeping associations operating throughout the twenty six counties.
+They operate closely with associations in Northern Ireland and throughout the United Kingdom.

-The programme had also criticised the fact that Irish honey is almost twice the price of honey from other European countries.
-Mr Aherne claims that a lot of imported honey is subsidised which explains the price differential.
-He points to changes in farming as having a negative impact on beekeeping due to the use of insecticides and the disappearance of wild flowers upon which the bees depend.
+Newsbeat had also been critical of the price of Irish honey costing almost twice that of honey from other European countries.
+John Aherne claims the price differential arises because a lot of imported honey is subsidised.
+Changes in farming are having a negative impact on beekeeping due to the use of insecticides and the disappearance of wild flowers on which the bees depend.

 Are our beekeepers just a bunch of amateurs?

-According to Mr Aherne, while there are some amateur producers there are also professionals producing nine and ten tonnes of honey per year.
+John Aherne says while there are some amateur producers there are also those who produce nine and ten tonnes of honey a year.
 He believes that Irish honey is infinitely better than foreign honey which has been transported long distances to get here.

 A Newsbeat report broadcast on 21 October 1969.
 The reporter is Cathal O'Shannon.